-If you are an international applicant, please review and follow the instructions listed at: www.ttuhsc.edu/health-professions/admissions/international_applicants.aspx
+If you are an international applicant, please review and follow the instructions listed at: WWW.TTUHSC.EDU/HEALTH-PROFESSIONS/ADMISSIONS/INTERNATIONAL APPLICANTS.ASPX

 CAN I STILL HAVE COURSES IN PROGRESS WHILE APPLYING?

 Yes, you can still have courses in progress while applying.
 Some programs have specific rules regarding the maximum number of hours you can have in progress for your application to be processed by the selection committee.
 All programs require that prerequisites be completed before starting the program.